yu45020/exhentai-manga-manager/UPSTREAM_CHANGES.md

 ## Breaking Changes

-* Metadata scrapers:  Eh/Ex websites only as they have unique results based on image hash.
+* Metadata scrapers:  Only E-Hentai / ExHentai are supported for image-hash lookups (unique results per hash).
-* Sqlite3 version is fixed to 5.1.6 to use prebuilt.
-5.1.7 requires building from source at the time of writing.
+* Sqlite3: Pinned to 5.1.6 to use prebuilt binaries (5.1.7 requires building from source at the time of writing).
-* i18n: openMangaLocation --> revealInFolder:  Reveal in Folder
+* i18n: openMangaLocation --> revealInFolder (“Reveal in Folder”)
-* The startup doesn't verify file existence unless the user explicitly scan/rebuild/patch metadata.
+* Startup: File existence is no longer verified at startup; users must Scan/Rebuild/Patch to verify
-* Only rebuild tag index when there are new changes in bookDetailDialog
+* Tag index: Rebuilt only when tags are edited in Book Detail.
+Previously, opening the edit dialog rebuilt per category.
+Batch update / delete / manual search no longer trigger rebuilds.
+Only rebuild tag index when there are new manual changes in bookDetailDialog.
-  * Previously, open edit tags (call `editTags`) builds tag indexes for each category
-  * Now it only rebuilds the indexes when the user manually edit tags.
-Batch update, delete book, manual search don't trigger the rebuild.

 ## Improvements